 Described as Apple's "smartest keyboard ever," QuickType is designed to offer word suggestions while typing.
 As a user is typing, the keyboard will provide words and phrases that a user is likely to choose next, even taking into account the different writing styles a person might use in different apps like Mail and Messages.

 According to Apple, it QuickType adjusts based on the person being communicated with, "because your choice of words is likely more laid back with your spouse than with your boss."

 Apple is also planning to allow third-party keyboards to be installed on iOS for the first time, which will give users systemwide access to popular keyboards like Swipe and Fleksy.
 We've done a hands-on with third-party keyboards in iOS 8 using a beta version of TouchPal.

 The Photos app has been redesigned to add a new iCloud Photo Library.
 Every photo and video captured is uploaded to iCloud, allowing users to access and download their photo libraries from any device.
 It stores photos in their original formats, including RAW files, while keeping a smaller copy on iOS devices.

 iCloud Photo Library will keep photos organized into Moments, Collections, and Years, much like the Photos app does now, and edits that are made on a photo will be immediately uploaded to iCloud and visible on other devices.

 The iCloud Photo Library feature is designed to allow people to keep their pictures in the cloud while freeing up valuable device space.
 Due to the increased storage many people will need in order to upload photos to iCloud Photo Library, Apple provides users with 5GB of iCloud storage for free, with 20GB available for $0.99 per month or 200GB available for $3.99 per month.

-Ahead of the launch of iOS 8, Apple demoted iCloud Photo Library back to beta status and removed access to it from the golden master, which means it may not be available at launch.
+Ahead of the launch of iOS 8, Apple demoted iCloud Photo Library back to beta status and removed access to it from the golden master.